Forward Compatible Training for Large-Scale Embedding Retrieval Systems: Experiments

 \textbf{ImageNet-500 to ImageNet-1k w/ changing architecture} This experiment has the same setup as ImageNet-500 to ImageNet-1k, except we consider model architecture is also changed during the update.
 Changing architecture when updating a model is frequent practice.
 We show \fct{} results in \autoref{tab:change-arch} on architectures of varying depths, structure, and embedding dimension compared to the new model.
 We see that as old model performance drops, compatibility performance also drops.
 However, in all cases compatibility performance remains quite high, still outperforming the BCT upper bound on ResNet50.

-\textbf{ImageNet-500 to ImageNet-1k evaluated on Places-365} In this experiment we evaluate the same embedding models as in the \hadi{ImageNet-500 to ImageNet-1k experiment} using Places-365 validation set as gallery and query sets.
-This is a challenging case since Places365 is a very different domain from ImageNet.
+\textbf{ImageNet-500 to ImageNet-1k evaluated on Places-365} In this experiment we evaluate the same embedding models as in the ImageNet-500 to ImageNet-1k experiment using Places-365 validation set as gallery and query sets.
+This is a challenging case since Places-365 is a different domain from ImageNet.
 This is clear from the drop in old and new model retrieval performance from ImageNet to Places365 in this setting: 46.3\% to 14.5\% and 68.1\% to 21.9\% top-1, respectively.
 With \fct{} we obtain 20.3\% top-1 compatibility performance, $\phi_{new} / h(\phi_{old}, \psi)$, only 1.6\% below the accuracy of the new model.
 This shows generalization of the side-information and transformation models to out-of-domain data.
-We report more results with this setup in the Appendix.
+In Appendix~\ref{sec:ood}, we report more results with this setup.
+We show that when the training objectives of $\phi_{old}$ and $\phi_{new}$ are disjoint (trained on disjoint training sets), a particularly difficult scenario, we can maintain model compatibility with performance very close to that of $\phi_{new}$.